Exit polls: Defeats for Merkel's party in 2 German states - WTMJ

 Kretschmann, 72, a fatherly figure with a conservative image, features on Green election posters with the slogan “You know me.”
 That is a slogan that Merkel famously once used in a pre-election debate to underline her own largely ideology-free appeal.

-About 7.7 million people are eligible to vote in Baden-Wuerttemberg and some 3.1 million in Rhineland-Palatinate.
-The center-left Social Democrats have led that region for 30 years — currently under governor Malu Dreyer, whose personal popularity has kept her party’s support above its dismal national ratings.
-Dreyer is the favorite this time, though in a close race.
+The center-left Social Democrats have led Rhineland-Palatinate for 30 years — currently under governor Malu Dreyer, whose personal popularity has kept her party’s support above its dismal national ratings.

-It’s an awkward moment for new CDU leader Armin Laschet to face his first major test since being elected in January.
-Laschet has sought to pre-empt any fallout, saying that state elections “always have their very own character” and the outcome won’t affect the stability of his leadership.
-However, bad results may raise questions over his hopes of running to succeed Merkel in September.
+It was an awkward moment for new CDU leader Armin Laschet to face his first major test since being elected in January, as the center-right considers who should run to replace Merkel as chancellor.

-Many people had already voted by mail, so it’s unclear how far the scandal — over lawmakers in the CDU and its Bavaria-only sister party, the Christian Social Union, allegedly enriching themselves through mask deals — will impact Sunday’s vote.
+Many people had already voted by mail, so it’s unclear how far the scandal over lawmakers in the CDU and its Bavaria-only sister party, the Christian Social Union, allegedly enriching themselves through mask deals impacted Sunday’s vote.
 Nikolas Loebel, a CDU lawmaker from Baden-Wuerttemberg, and the CSU’s Georg Nuesslein have both quit their parties and say they won’t run for parliament again.

 The Union bloc of CDU and CSU benefited from Merkel’s perceived good management of the pandemic over the past year.
 It still leads national polls by a distance, but this year has started badly.
 Germany’s vaccination campaign has been significantly slower than those of Israel, Britain and the U.S.